moleculerjs/site/source/docs/0.14/concepts.md

 A node is a simple OS process running on a local or external network.
 A single instance of a node can host one or many services.

 ### Local Services
 Two (or more) services running on a single node are considered local services.
-They share hardware resources and use local bus to communicate with each other ([transporter](#Transporter) is not used).
+They share hardware resources and use local bus to communicate with each other, no network latency ([transporter](#Transporter) is not used).

 ### Remote Services
 Services distributed across multiple nodes are considered remote.
 In this case, the communication is done via [transporter](#Transporter).